cybertraining-dsc/fa20-523-333/project/project.md

 The  **mean** of the histogram assigned to "before_21st_century" is 0.57 while the **mode** is 0.995.
 The **variance** of the data is 0.13687.
 The histogram assigned to "after_21st_century" has a **mean** of 0.26 and **mode** of 0.114.
 The **variance** of the data is 0.08445 .
 The graph shows that music made before the 21<sup>st</sup> century varied from non-acoustic to acoustic.
 However, when analyzing music after the 21<sup>st</sup> century the graph shows that most music is created using non-acoustic instruments.
 It is assumed that this change in outlet of sounds is due to music production transitioning from acoustic to analog to now digital.
 However, more in depth research would need to be completed to confirm this assumption.

 The fourth histogram to be anaylzed was "instrumentalness".
-The visualization for instrumentalness is seen in **Figure 5**.
+The visualization for instrumentalness is seen in Figure 5.

 ![instrumentalness](https://github.com/cybertraining-dsc/fa20-523-333/raw/main/project/images/instrumentalness_histogram_before_and_after_21stcentury.png)